FREQUENTLY ASKED QUESTIONS

 Yes, it depends upon the capacity and design of the solar PV system.

-Yes, we are in the business of setting of Solar Power Projects since 2011-12
+Yes, we are in the business of setting of Solar Power Projects since 2014-15 and till date we have installed over 150 solar power plants with aggregate capacity of over 2 MW.

 The Solar Panels provided by Tier-1 Companies approved by MNRE (Ministry of New & Renewable Energy) have a power guarantee of 90% of installed capacity till 10 years from commissioning and 80% till 25 years from commissioning.

-Yes, the Panels can be dissembled (and even replaced) any time as and when desired as per the convenience.
+Yes, the Complete Solar System can be dismantled and re-installed as and when desired as per the client’s convenience.

 Yes, Solar energy can be used in hilly areas.